 - Aggregate and cementitious material submittals shall include all pertinent information regarding the specification and will be submitted to the EMPC administrator.
 All submittals shall include a statement, from the testing agency, stating the material meets the requirements of the EMPC specification and any current, prevailing referenced specifications.

-- Test results, performed by a qualified laboratory, that meet the current EMPC Specification for aggregates.
+- Test results, performed by a qualified laboratory, must meet the current EMPC Specification for aggregates.

-- Test results, performed by a qualified laboratory, that meet the current EMPC Specification for Cement.
+- Test results, performed by a qualified laboratory, must meet the current EMPC Specification for Cement.

-- Test results, performed by a qualified laboratory, that meet the current EMPC Specification for Secondary Cementitious Materials.
+- Test results, performed by a qualified laboratory, must meet the current EMPC Specification for Secondary Cementitious Materials.

-The ready mix supplier shall provide an ASTM C150 certification, ASTM C989 certification (slag) or ASTM C618 certification (fly ash), and testing results for ASTM C 1567 Mortar Bar Expansion.
+The ready-mix supplier shall provide testing results for ASTM C 1567 Mortar Bar Expansion.
 Expansion shall be a maximum of 0.10% at 16 days.

 Please send all submittal information through the website.
 Contact the EMPC administrator with questions.